dai-yiming/LeetCode/EASY/434_Number_of_Segments_in_a_String.md

 ### :star: Question

-- Count the number of segments in a string
-- A segment is defined to be a contiguous sequence of non-space characters.
+- Count the number of segments in a string, where a segment is defined to be a contiguous sequence of non-space characters.

 ---